Three Aspects of a Successful School Facility Assessment

-2. Operational System Review
+2. Operational Systems and Indoor Air Quality Review

 After the facilities' energy usage has been benchmarked, the qualified provider can continue the assessment with a mechanical and infrastructure focus.
 The operational system review includes an overview of past renovations, information on the building controls system, and a summary of the HVAC equipment, roofs, windows, doors, and restrooms.
 It will highlight not only old and failing equipment but also code issues and potential problems with the indoor air quality.
 Additionally, the operational system review can identify opportunities for renewable energy solutions such as solar.
 Owners should always expect this type of equipment inspection as it is the quickest way to identify issues and to make changes that significantly save energy and money.